|New Horizons at a Pluto that never was. Image credit: NASA|

 Clyde Tombaugh found Planet X at Lowell Observatory in 1930, 14 years after Percival Lowell's death.
 It was soon named Pluto for the Roman god of the cold, dark underworld.
 There was much rejoicing — at first.

 Pluto was an odd customer from the get-go.
-Its orbit crossed Neptune's and was tilted 17° relative to the plane of the Solar System.
+Its orbit crosses Neptune's and is tilted 17° relative to the plane of the Solar System.
 It was also mysteriously faint.
 A world large enough to tug on Neptune should have been relatively big, hence relatively bright.
 Weird Pluto didn't even show a planet-like disk.
 This led to much puzzlement and at least one imaginative theory (see "Pluto, Doorway to the Stars" in the More Information section below).

 We know now that the calculations that pointed to a big planet beyond Neptune — a planet with enough gravity to account for the discrepancies in Neptune's orbit — were flawed.
 The astronomers had got Neptune's mass wrong.
 Put the correct mass into the equations and the Neptune discrepancies vanish.